jasonacox/tinytuya/README.md

     * The **Wizard** will ask if you want to poll all the devices.
 If you do, it will display the status of all devices on records and create a `snapshot.json` file with the results.

 Notes:
-* If you ever reset or re-pair your smart devices, the *LOCAL_KEY* will be reset and you will need to repeat these steps above.
+* If you ever reset or re-pair your smart devices, the *LOCAL_KEY* will be reset and you will need to repeat the steps above.
 * The TinyTuya *Wizard* was inspired by the TuyAPI CLI which is an alternative way to fetch the *LOCAL_KEYs*: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`
 * For a helpful video walk-through of getting the *LOCAL_KEYs* you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.

 ## Programming with TinyTuya

-After importing tinytuya, you instantiate a device handle based on the device you want to read or control.
-Here is an example accessing a Tuya smart switch or plug:
+After importing tinytuya, you create a device handle for the device you want to read or control.
+Here is an example for a Tuya smart switch or plug:

 ```python
     import tinytuya